 Attention America’s Got Talent superfans!
 We’re loving season 14 as much as you are, and now we're doing something special to make it even easier for you to get in on the fun.
 During the show, every Tuesday and Wednesday starting August 13, simply say "Vote for America's Got Talent" or "Vote for AGT" into your X1 Voice Remote to vote for your favorite contestant.
 The future of voice control is here, and it sounds amazing!

 5 Memorable Performances from America's Got Talent

 Whether you haven’t missed an episode since day one or you’ve just now discovered America’s favorite talent show, there’s no shortage of awe-inspiring moments to replay or watch for the first time.
 Not sure where to begin?
-Take a look at five of our favorite show-stoppers from season 13 and past seasons:
+Take a look at five of our favorite show-stoppers from this season and seasons past: